Zurc/lasaldelavida/episodio5-learning.md

 ### 6 Nov 2019

+... cont 'everything you need to know about change detection...

+>  Angular separates updating the application model and reflecting the state of the model in the view into two distinct phases.
+The developer is responsible for updating the application model.
+Angular via bindings, by means of change detection, is responsible for reflecting the state of the model in the view.
+The framework does it automatically on every VM turn.

 [jake archibald - tasks microtasks queues and schedules](https://jakearchibald.com/2015/tasks-microtasks-queues-and-schedules/)

 [stackoverflow - ng understanding VM turns and events](https://stackoverflow.com/questions/38783544/angular2-understanding-vm-turns-and-events)